Foundation Stock Service

 Carolina dogs do not do well in an apartment and require a home with a large yard to allow them to expend some of their energy; otherwise, they will become destructive.
 They will do well with an active family that can take them on adventures but will also prefer someone to be home with them during the day.

-Carolina dogs are wary of strangers; however, they can adapt quickly to new situations.
+Carolina dogs are wary around strangers; however, they can adapt quickly to new situations.
 They are averagely friendly towards children but should be introduced gently and with supervision.
 They are also averagely friendly towards cats.

 Carolina dogs do not need a lot of grooming.
 They show behaviour similar to cats and are able to groom and clean themselves.
 Of course, occasional baths are required if they get exceptionally dirty or muddy.